 Since it's National Milk Chocolate Day, your task is a delicious one.
 Grab your favorite milk chocolate candy bar and enjoy.
 With so many mouth-watering choices like caramel, coconut or cookie nugget — take your pick.
 Then, spend some time licking the melted good stuff off your fingers.

 During the Victorian era, baking a cake was expensive because sweet ingredients like sugar, chocolates and exotic fruits, were considered as luxuries.
 Only the nobility and the upper middle class could afford cakes for birthdays, weddings or holidays.
 As prices dropped, every special occasion included a cake, ideally made out of milk chocolate and stacked in multiple layers.

 Drink your chocolate

 No kids allowed.
 Dessert cocktails are perfect when you’re having a chocolate craving.
-They’re rich and creamy usually satisfies that sweet tooth.
-Your favorite spirit can be a perfect complement to milk chocolate.
+They’re rich, creamy and made to satisfy that sweet tooth.
+Your favorite alcoholic beverage can be a perfect complement to milk chocolate.

 Why We Love National Milk Chocolate Day

 Nothing gets us more excited to bake than the idea of whipping up a milky, chocolaty dessert when we're done.
 Whether the recipe uses milk chocolate chips or a milk chocolate bar, a chocolate craving provides the perfect excuse to create a decadent, totally self-indulgent treat.
 Chocolate pudding, chocolate chip cookies, brownies, a triple-layered cake, whatever, just as long as the main ingredient is milky, silky, chocolate.
 Don't forget to lick the bowl!